MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/c/calendar.md

 # calendar

 Don't use as a verb.
-Use *schedule, list*, or another appropriate verb instead.
+Use *schedule, list,* or another appropriate verb instead.